 The question, “What are potato tuberworms” is a little bit more involved than the short answer of “pests.”
 Commonly found in tropical to subtropical regions, potato tuberworms are actually larvae, or at least it is this stage of the insect that wreaks the most havoc on your spuds.

 Potato tuberworm adults are small moths that lay tiny oval eggs of white to yellow hue.
 Once hatched and full grown, the resulting larvae are caterpillars, which vary in color and feed upon leaves and stems.
-But, potato tuberworm damage doesn’t end there.
+Potato tuberworm damage doesn’t end there though.

 Potato Tuberworm Damage